-- 1. All AL must be approved in advance by the DOT.
+- AL must be approved in advance by the RPD.
 AL may be taken only at those times which will not be disruptive to the program's training schedule.
-The resident must notify the DOT of his/her request for AL at least 4 weeks in advance of the desired time off.
+The resident must notify the RPD of his/her request for AL at least 4 weeks in advance of the desired time off.
 AL during the first or last week of the rotation will not be granted, unless for urgent purposes.
-At the end of the residency any unused AL days will not be converted to, or compensated by payment. - 2.
+At the end of the residency any unused AL days will be compensated by payment. - 2.
 SL is reserved for physical and mental illness only.
-The resident must notify their attending supervisor or the DOT before 8:00 AM of any unexpected leave due to illness.
+The resident must notify their attending supervisor or the RPD before 8:00 AM of any unexpected leave due to illness.
 You must interact with a live person to ensure notification.
 In the event you are unable to reach a live person, leave a message and continue to call until you are able to contact someone directly.
 It is not acceptable to send a text, email, or leave a message on an answering machine without speaking to someone directly.
 Failure to comply will be documented in the resident's main file as AWOL (absent without official leave) and will be recorded as vacation usage.
 An absence of 3 days or more due to illness (self or family member) requires the resident to submit a written statement from the treating physician stating the physician has examined and treated resident or ill family member.
 If sick leave is reported following vacation time or after an out of town trip, the resident must provide documentation of his/her previous intention to return to work upon conclusion of their scheduled vacation dates, in the form of an original trip itinerary (airline ticket, cruise ticket, etc.) Failure to provide the required documentation or any abuse of SL for any other purpose will result in deduction from future vacation time and/or AWOL status.
+At the end of the residency there is no compensation for unused SL days, however any such days will carry over if the resident becomes employed by the Federal Government in the future.

 3. Authorized Absence (AA) may be granted to residents when they are involved in professional development activities consistent with the residency program mission at an off-site location.
 This can include attending professional conferences or other training opportunities related to the resident's area of interest.
 AA may be granted for attending a job interview only if at another VA site.
 The days approved for AA do not deduct from either AL or SL.
-All AA must be approved by the DOT.
+All AA must be approved by the RPD.